09 January 2023 Add expertise tag Add service tag Add country tag

 Dutch GAAP (generally accepted accounting standards in the Netherlands)

 The Dutch accounting rules are regulated by law.
-The Dutch Generally Accepted Accounting Principles (Dutch GAAP) are mainly based on EU directives.
+The Dutch Generally Accepted Accounting Principles (Dutch GAAP) are primarily based on EU directives.

-Dutch GAAP applies to a BV and a NV as well as other entities, like for example the Cooperative Society.
-Special rules apply to stock listed companies, financial institutions and to insurance companies.
+Dutch GAAP applies to a B.V., an N.V., and other entities, such as the Cooperative Society.
+Special rules apply to stock-listed companies, financial institutions, and insurance companies.

-Although Dutch GAAP differs from International Financing Reporting Standards (IFRS), Dutch GAAP is brought in line with IFRS on a continuing basis.
+Although Dutch GAAP differs from International Financing Reporting Standards (IFRS), Dutch GAAP is frequently linked with IFRS.

-As from 2005, all listed companies in the EU should apply to IFRS.
+As of 2005, all listed companies in the EU must apply to IFRS.
 The same applies to Dutch financial institutions and insurance companies.
-Dutch B.V.’s, non-listed N.V.’s and other Dutch companies are allowed to apply IFRS voluntarily, but this will automatically create the obligation of a statutory audit.
+Dutch B.V.s, non-listed N.V.s, and other Dutch companies are allowed to apply IFRS voluntarily, which will automatically create the obligation of a statutory audit.

-The accounting principles require that financial information must be understandable, relevant, reliable and comparable.
-The financial statements should properly reflect the company’s financial position in accordance with these principles.
+Accounting principles require that financial information is understandable, relevant, reliable, and comparable.
+The financial statements should accurately reflect the company’s financial position by these principles.

-The balance sheet and profit and loss account together with the notes, should present fairly and consistently the equity at the balance sheet date and the profit for the year, and to the extend possible give insight into the company’s solvability and liquidity.
+The balance sheet, profit and loss account, and the notes should present the equity at the balance sheet date and the profit for the year fairly and consistently and, to the extent possible, give insight into the solvability and liquidity.

-Companies that are part of an international group may prepare their financial statements in accordance with accepted accounting standards in other EU member states, provided that reference thereto is made in the notes.
+Companies part of an international group may prepare their financial statements following accepted accounting standards in other EU member states, provided that it is referenced in the notes.

 The accounting principles must be set out in the financial statements.
 These principles, once implemented, may only be changed if there are good reasons for such a change.
-In case of a change, the reasons for this change and its effect on the financial position of the company must be disclosed in the notes.
+In the event of a change, the reasons for this change and its effect on the company's financial position must be disclosed in the notes.

 Dutch legislation provides for specific valuation and disclosure requirements, which should be complied with.

-The Euro is the required currency for reporting, but if justified by the activities of the company or the international structure of the group to which it belongs, a company may report in a foreign currency.
+The Euro is the required currency for reporting.
+However, if justified by its activities or the international structure of its group, a company may report in a foreign currency.

-The publication, consolidation and audit requirements in the Netherlands vary depending on the size of the company.
-A company is classified as either micro, small, medium or large, determined by reference to the following criteria:
+The publication, consolidation, and audit requirements vary depending on the company size.
+A company is classified as either micro, small, medium, or large, determined by reference to the following criteria:

 The parameters for these classifications are summarized in the table below.
-The value of the assets and net revenue and the number of employees of subsidiaries and group companies that qualify for consolidation should be included as well.
-In order to qualify for the medium or large categories, at least two of the three criteria must be met in two successive years.
+The value of the assets, net revenue, and the number of employees of subsidiaries and group companies that qualify for consolidation should be included as well.
+To qualify for the medium or large categories, at least two of three criteria must be met in two successive years.

 Criterion Micro Small Medium Large